madkingsag/growthmarketingcanvas.com/README.md

 - Node 18.20+, 20.3+, or 22+ recommended.
 This devcontainer currently runs Node 24.
 - You can add React, Tailwind, etc. later with `npm run astro add <integration>` from inside `web/`.

+Deployment (GitHub Pages):

+- The GitHub Actions workflow `.github/workflows/deploy-pages.yml` builds `web/` on push to `main` and deploys to Pages.
+- Ensure the repository Pages settings are set to “Source: GitHub Actions”.
+- Custom domain is configured via `web/public/CNAME` (growthmarketingcanvas.com, www.growthmarketingcanvas.com).